How Much Does It Cost to Move to Dubai?E. Ali

 - Nationals Fee from 18 and above – AED 120 (USD 32.67)

 The above fees are one-time payments to obtain a health card.
-Health cards must be reissued in place of an expired one (dependent on age).
-To apply for a health care card, expats can visit the Ministry of Health e-Services website.
+Health cards must be reissued in place of an expired ones (dependent on age).
+To apply for a health care card, ex-pats can visit the Ministry of Health e-Services website.

 - The Essential Benefit plans

-The majority of expats in Dubai choose private medical insurance, owing to the fact that English is widely spoken and the majority of medical personnel are foreign physicians.
-However, while Dubai’s medical public centers are free for residents, expats can get a 50% discount by using a health card.
+The majority of ex-pats in Dubai choose private medical insurance, because English is widely spoken and the majority of medical personnel are foreign physicians.
+However, while Dubai’s medical public centers are free for residents, ex-pats can get a 50% discount by using a health card.

 - Employees – AED 650-725